Concerned about the FinRegistry ready-made dataset? Read more about the dataset and how to object to the processing of your data

 Can anyone get a permit to use social and health data?

-Data permits are official administrative decisions.
+Data permits and data request decisions are official administrative decisions.
 The decision process has two stages: the application handler acts as the presenter, and the Director of Findata or their deputy makes the final decision.
-The proposed decision does not always lead directly to a permit being granted: sometimes the application is returned for further preparation or requires modifications.

-Which laws regulate the secondary use of health and social data?
+Which laws regulate the secondary use of health and social data in Finland?

-The secondary use of health and social data is governed by several laws that safeguard data protection and define the conditions under which the data may be processed.
+The secondary use of health and social data is governed by several laws that safeguard privacy and define the conditions under which data may be processed.

-The EU General Data Protection Regulation (GDPR) establishes the general principles for processing personal data across the EU.
-It is complemented by national legislation, such as the Act on the Secondary Use of Health and Social Data (the “Secondary Use Act”), which specifically regulates the secondary use of health and social data in Finland.
+The Finnish Act on the Secondary Use of Health and Social Data (the Secondary Use Act) regulates the secondary use of health and social data in Finland.
+Findata’s operations are based on the Secondary Use Act.
+The Act was amended in 2025.

 Other key laws include: